"I prefer cynical people. Nice guys grow on trees."

 “You wear glasses?” was the first thing that popped into my mind to say.

-“Uh, yeah,” Sebastian replied, adjusting them a little self-consciously.
+“Uh, yeah,” Sebastian replied, his cheeks coloring as he ducked his head to adjust them.
 “I mean, I usually wear contacts, but they dry my eyes out, and I wasn’t really expecting company.”

 “Oh,” I replied, embarrassed.
 “Sorry.”